István Nagy (politician, born 1967)

-István Nagy (born 6 October 1967) is a Hungarian agricultural engineer and politician who has served as Minister of Agriculture since 2018.
+István Nagy (born 6 October 1967) is a Hungarian agricultural engineer and politician who has served as the Minister of Agriculture in Hungary since 2018.

 Profession

 Nagy was born in Újfehértó, where he spent his childhood and attended elementary school.
 He finished his secondary studies at the János Balásházy Agricultural Secondary School in Debrecen in 1986.
 He attended the Pannon University of Agricultural Sciences, Faculty of Agricultural Sciences in Mosonmagyaróvár, where earned a degree of agrarian engineer in 1992.
-He graduated from the Faculty of Natural and Social Sciences of the Budapest University of Technology (BME) as an engineering teacher in 1996.
+He graduated from the Faculty of Natural and Social Sciences of the Budapest University of Technology and Economics (BME) as an engineering teacher in 1996.
 He received a PhD degree at the Imre Ujhelyi Doctoral School of Zoology at the University of West Hungary (NYME) in 2007.

-Between January 1, 1993, and August 15, 1994, he taught animal husbandry and feeding at the Péter Veres Agricultural Vocational High School.
-Then he joined the academic staff of the Faculty of Agricultural Sciences of the University of the Pannon University of Agricultural Sciences, then after the 2000 transformations, the University of West Hungary in Mosonmagyaróvár.
-He taught beekeeping, rabbit and fur animal husbandry and professional methodology.
+Between 1 January 1993, and 15 August 1994, he taught animal husbandry and feeding at the Péter Veres agricultural vocational high school.
+Then he joined the academic staff of the Faculty of Agricultural Sciences of the Pannon University of Agricultural Sciences, then after the 2000s’ restructurings, the University of West Hungary in Mosonmagyaróvár.
+He taught beekeeping, rabbit and fur animal husbandry among other professional methodologies.

 Political career

 Nagy served as deputy mayor of Mosonmagyaróvár from 2006 to 2010.
 He is a member of the National Assembly (MP) for Mosonmagyaróvár (Győr-Moson-Sopron County Constituency IV then V) since 2010.
 He was elected mayor of Mosonmagyaróvár as the candidate of the Fidesz in the 2010 local elections.
-He held that position until June 2014, when he was appointed Parliamentary Secretary of State for Agriculture on June 15, 2014.
+He held that position until June 2014, when he was appointed Parliamentary Secretary of State for Agriculture on 15 June 2014.

-Nagy was a member of the Committee on Audit Office and Budget from May 14, 2010, to May 5, 2014, and of the Committee on Agriculture from September 23, 2013, to June 18, 2014.
+Nagy was a member of the Committee on Audit Office and Budget from 14 May 2010, to 5 May 2014, and of the Committee on Agriculture from 23 September 2013, to 18 June 2014.
 He was also a vice-chairman of the latter committee for a short time between May and June 2014.

 Following the 2018 parliamentary election, Nagy was appointed Minister of Agriculture in the Fourth Orbán Government, replacing Sándor Fazekas.
-He retained his position in the Fifth Orbán Government too.
+He retained his position in the Fifth Orbán Government.

 Personal life

-He is married to Dr Istvánné Nagy.
+He is married to Dr. Istvánné Nagy.
 They have together two children — a daughter, Veronika, and a son, István.